-Location of Real Property Collateral
+Location of Real Property Collateral - One-Action Rule

 California courts generally apply the one-action rule whenever the real property securing the debt is located in California, regardless of whether the parties have chosen the law of another jurisdiction as the governing law.
-As a result, when the collateral involves real property in California, a lender must understand and comply with California's one-action rule or risk forfeiting its lien on the real property in California (and potentially recovery on the debt).

-That being said, California courts have ignored the security first mandate of the one-action rule in out-of-state foreclosures where the underlying loan documents were governed by California law.
+As a result, when the collateral involves real property in California, a lender must understand and comply with California's oneaction rule or risk forfeiting its lien on the real property in California (and potentially recovery on the debt).
+That being said, California courts have ignored the security first mandate of the one-action rule whenever the real property securing the debt is located outside of California, but the underlying loan documents were governed by California law.
 See Felton v.
 West, 102 Cal.
 266 (1894); First-Trust Joint SL BK v.
 Meredith, 5 Cal.
 2d 214, 217-18 (1936); Hersch and Co. v.
 C and W Manhattan Associates, 700 F.2d 476, 478-79 (9th Cir.
 1983).
 In Felton v.
 West, the court ruled that the lender's foreclosure on real property in Oregon did not preclude an action in California to collect a deficiency remaining on a note.
 Felton v.
 West, 102 Cal.
 266 (1894).
-(See the discussion of foreign real property collateral under Antideficiency Rules below.)
+It is important to note that the decision in Felton v.
+West predated Sections 580(b) and 580(d) and therefore the court did not address the applicability of such sections.
+Recent decisions have affirmed that anti-deficiency provisions arising under Sections 580(b) and 580(d) still apply even when the real property sercuring the debt is located outside of California (Cal.
+Civ.
+Proc.
+Code § 580b and Cal.Civ.
+Proc.
+Code § 580d) (See the discussion of foreign real property collateral under Anti-deficiency Rules below.)